nkmathew/intern-portal/README.md

 + Track user logins, record their ips and times maybe show in an account activity tab
 + Stackoverflow style notifications??
++ Remember the tab you were on when the page is reloaded(cookies?)

 ### Installation Steps